quantumJLBass/boa-fraud/profiles/addresses/US/STATES/ALABAMA/MONTGOMERY/MONTGOMERY/641 S LAWRENCE ST, MONTGOMERY, AL, 36104-5809/641 S LAWRENCE ST, MONTGOMERY, AL, 36104-5809.md

 
 
 2 years ago
-Very nice staff, got my collection taken care of with no problems , I understand a lot of the reviews no one wants to pay their bills especially if it’s a lot of money but hey it’s their job sooo I’m as satisfied as I can be with everything that has taken place
+Very nice staff, got my collection taken care of with no problems , I understand a lot of the reviews no one wants to pay their bills especially if it's a lot of money but hey it's their job sooo I'm as satisfied as I can be with everything that has taken place

 
 1